 The Energy sector has undergone tremendous changes since the nineties of the last century.
 Issues such as market liberalization and deregulation have taken and still take a central role in the course of actions taken by the organizations in this sector.
 The changes have lead to the concentration through mergers but also to demergers of operational and administrative activities embedded in energy supply and distribution.

 Present day energy generation is still dominated by fossil fuels such as oil and coal.
-Given, the steady increase of energy consumption and simultaneous decline of reserves, the relevance and need for developing alternative energy resources and concepts will considerably increase.
+Given, the steady increase of energy consumption and the simultaneous decline of reserves, the relevance, and need for developing alternative energy resources and concepts will considerably increase.
 Incidences like Fukushima further accelerate the development of regenerative energy sources.

-Board members, general managers and business leaders of energy intensive organizations recognize the cost of energy for their operations as a decisive competitive factor in the coming decades.
+Board members, general managers and business leaders of energy-intensive organizations recognize the cost of energy for their operations as a decisive competitive factor in the coming decades.

 Following managerial and leadership career perspectives are open to degree holders of Master of Science in Energy Management: